vidyagc/libertyhawk/README.md

 == README

-# Liberty Hawk
+## Liberty Hawk
-Liberty Hawk is an app that allows you to get information about your elected officials, legislation that affects you, and the top news stories on these officials and legislation subject areas.
+Liberty Hawk is an app that allows you to congressional bill information on legislation that affects you.
+It uses the ProPublica API.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+#### Ruby version

-* System dependencies

-* Configuration
+2.3.4p301

+#### Rails version
+4.2.5

+## Setup

+#### Clone the repository

-* Database creation
+#### Database creation

-* Database initialization
+'sqlite3' gem for the Development database
+'bundle install --without production'

-* How to run the test suite
+'rake db:create' to create the database

-* Services (job queues, cache servers, search engines, etc.)
+#### Database initialization
+'rake db:migrate' to run migrations and seed

-* Deployment instructions
+#### Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+'rails s'